juanclopgar97/python_sharp/README.md

     pass
 ```

 For objective 2, the module was architected thinking in how another EOP language (in this case C#) implements its events.
-This implementation will be explain below, keep in mind this is a really simplified explanation of how C# events actually work, if you are interested in learn how they work exactly please go to C# documentation.
+This implementation will be explained below, keep in mind this is a really simplified explanation of how C# events actually work, if you are interested in learn how they work exactly please go to C# documentation.
 With this clarified, let's move on to the explanation:

 1. C# implements events as a collection of callbacks that will be executed in some point of time, this collection of functions are called **Delegates**, invoking(executing) the delegate will cause the execution of all functions(callables) in its collection.